silentjames/WoD-charsheets-for-Obsidian/README.md

 dv.executeJs(await dv.io.load("/z_Z manuals/WoDCharsheets.js"))
 ```
 ````
-`"/z_Z manuals/WoDCharsheets.js"` - it's my path to js file inside my Obsidian vault, you must replace it with your own.
+`"/z_Z manuals/WoDCharsheets.js"` - it's my path to the JS file inside my Obsidian vault, you must replace it with your own.

 9. Copy the blank layout of your character from below and paste it into your note;
 10. Done!
 Now you can start filling a charsheet!